FintanK/software-development-notes-bookmarks/README.md

 #### NPX

 NPX is great.
 It simplifies how you can run node package binaries inside your project.
+It is now included with NPM by default.

 https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner - An introduction